JuditKaramazov/karamaBlog/content/articles/2023-12-27-doodles-and-other-meltdowns/index.md

 3. **Content management**

    - The content itself resides under the "content/" directory, allowing Astro to create content collections for each subfolder.
-Given that each post is structured as a folder with a Markdown file and all associated assets co-located within, retrieving content collections enriches each post's frontmatter metadata, including extracting dates and slugs from the post folder names and performing exif extraction for photos.
+Given that each post is structured as a folder with a Markdown file and all associated assets co-located within, retrieving content collections enriches each post's frontmatter metadata, including extracting dates and slugs from the post folder names and performing EXIF extraction for photos.

 4. **Search, Related Posts & Changelog Rendering**

-   - A global search is provided with fuse.js, which means that whenever the search is opened, all posts' metadata is fetched, and then queried against when the search field is used.
+   - A global search is provided with [Fuse.js](https://github.com/krisk/Fuse) (a powerful, lightweight fuzzy-search library, with zero dependencies), which means that once the search has been opened, all posts' metadata is fetched and queried against as the search field is used.
-   - Under each post, a list of related posts is magically displayed - or almost magically, at least (thanks again, fuse.js).
+   - Under each post, a list of related posts is magically displayed - or almost magically, at least (thanks again, Fuse.js).
 This feature is based on tags and other metadata of the currently viewed posts... if any.
-   - I also considered it appropriate to show the content of a changelog, rendered from the Markdown file on GitHub from the given repository.
-This idea came as what I assumed would enhance releasing posts about projects hosted on GitHub.
+   - I also considered it appropriate to display the changelog of my GitHub repositories thanks to the usage of the GitHub GraphQL API.
+This idea was conceived as a way to add transparency and keep my audience informed about the ongoing development and improvements in my projects.

 5. **Articles, Photos, Utils & /tecnoMazov**

    - Now, and as we are discussing business, allow me to share with you the meaning of this madness:
-     -- **Articles** hosts... articles.
+     - a. **Articles** hosts... articles.
 Sometimes interesting **links**, too.
-     -- Surprisingly, **Photos** showcases... different pictures that I took throughout my different trips.
+     - b.
+Surprisingly, **Photos** showcases... different pictures that I took throughout my different trips.
 Original and unexpected, huh?
 Don't blame me for trying to make my personal blog _personal,_ guys.
-     -- **Utils** aims to provide you with interesting (and even downloadable) tools and utilities.
+     - c. **Utils** aims to provide you with interesting (and even downloadable) tools and utilities.
 Our world is expensive enough already, come on.
-     -- **/tecnoMazov** is where the magic happens: as tecno (or "disco") as it could be, this section showcases a continuously updated list of devices, tools, and services, as well as little extensions, scripts, or minimal apps that I myself built and then incorporated as my go-to options.
+     - d. **/tecnoMazov** is where the magic happens: as tecno (or "disco") as it could be, this section showcases a continuously updated list of devices, tools, and services, as well as little extensions, scripts, or minimal apps that I myself built and then incorporated as my go-to options.
 As for the last part, and just in case you're interested in investigating all my projects so far, please, refer to my [portfolio](https://karamazfolio.xyz), and feel free to go "curious mode" over it.

 ## Why do you pilot an EVA?